Expl0-it/inception/README.md

 ## Resources

 * [Docker documentation](https://docs.docker.com/)
-* Disclaimer: No AI was used developing the project
+* Disclaimer: No AI was used while developing the project